-The synthesized samples were first measured by X-ray diffraction at ambient conditions using a Rigaku X-ray micro-diffractometer system with an X-ray beam spot of 30 μ m and a wavelength of 0.7093 Å (Mo was used as X-ray target).
-The sample was picked up and mounted on the top of a glass capillary of 100-300 μ m diameter.
+The synthesized samples were first measured by X-ray diffraction at ambient conditions using a Rigaku X-ray micro-diffractometer system with an X-ray beam spot of 30 $\mu m$ and a wavelength of 0.7093 Å (Mo was used as X-ray target).
+The sample was picked up and mounted on the top of a glass capillary of 100-300 $\mu m$ diameter.
 Then the sample was explored for 30-60 min to obtain a high-quality X-ray diffraction pattern.

-In situ high-pressure X-ray diffraction experiments were conducted at HPCAT16-BMD beamline (Advanced Photon Source, Argonne National Laboratory), using a symmetric diamond-anvil cell with 300 μ m culets.
-A 130 μ m diameter hole was drilled in the pre-indented 40 μ m rhenium gasket.
+In situ high-pressure X-ray diffraction experiments were conducted at HPCAT16-BMD beamline (Advanced Photon Source, Argonne National Laboratory), using a symmetric diamond-anvil cell with 300 $\mu m$ culets.
+A 130 $\mu m$ diameter hole was drilled in the pre-indented 40 $\mu m$ rhenium gasket.
 Ne was used as pressure medium and calibrant.
 Intense monochromatic synchrotron X-radiation, with a fixed wavelength of 0.364693 Å, was used for angle-dispersive X-ray diffraction measurements.
-A collimated X-ray beam (5× 12 μ m2) was aligned with the center of the sample chamber in the diamond-anvil cell.
-Diffraction patterns were recorded with a high-resolution Mar (Evanston, Illinois) CCD area detector tilting and the distance between the sample and detector were calibrated against the known lattice parameters of CeO2.
+A collimated X-ray beam (5× 12 $\mu m^2$ ) was aligned with the center of the sample chamber in the diamond-anvil cell.
+Diffraction patterns were recorded with a high-resolution Mar (Evanston, Illinois) CCD area detector and then processed with Fit2D software (Hammersley et al. 1996).
+The detector tilting and the distance between the sample and detector were calibrated against the known lattice parameters of CeO2.